Gold coins are a smart buy for any investor. They’re highly liquid, portable, and an unbeatable long-term store of value.

 They are easy to value and sell at any time, but depending on where you live, the market will be stronger for certain coins over others.

 In North America, the US and Canadian coins are typically more sought after (and therefore more liquid) than a coin from Turkey or Australia, and vice versa.

 Here are our recommendations for the best gold coins to buy:

 It’s generally best to purchase gold coins most closely aligned with the market they’ll eventually be sold.

-Prices will vary by geographic region for the same coins, so an investor should pay close attention to bid-ask spreads in each location.
+Both gold and silver prices will vary by geographic region for the same coins, so an investor should pay close attention to bid-ask spreads in each location.
 While a 1 oz.
-American Eagle may be the most economic in North America, it will have different value if held in Europe or Asia.
+American Eagle may be the most economic in North America, it will have a different value if held in Europe or Asia.